hafsah-aslam/Signature-anomaly-IDS-/README.md

 Comprehensive step-by-step instructions are provided below for easy implementation.

+### Dataset Preparation
-# Dataset Preparation
+  ## Dataset Preparation

-  ├── Monday-WorkingHours.pcap_ISCX.csv
+- Monday-WorkingHours.pcap_ISCX.csv
-  ├── Tuesday-WorkingHours.pcap_ISCX.csv
+- Tuesday-WorkingHours.pcap_ISCX.csv
-  ├── Wednesday-WorkingHours.pcap_ISCX.csv
+- Wednesday-WorkingHours.pcap_ISCX.csv
-  ├── Thursday-WorkingHours.pcap_ISCX.csv
+- Thursday-WorkingHours.pcap_ISCX.csv
-  ├── Friday-WorkingHours.pcap_ISCX.csv
+- Friday-WorkingHours.pcap_ISCX.csv
-  └── combined_dataset.csv (generated after processing)
+- combined_dataset.csv (generated after processing)

 This dual approach ensures robust evaluation:

+- **Combined dataset** for comprehensive model training
+- **Day-wise files** for realistic open-set validation and attack family isolation

+The core pipeline can be run in the following sequence:
-   Combined dataset for comprehensive model training Day-wise files for realistic open-set validation and attack family isolation The core pipeline can be run in the following sequence:
+The core pipeline can be run in the following sequence:
 1. Open preprocessing_pipeline.py
 2. The default settings are for processing the CIC-IDS2017 dataset.
 Users can change the input file path and output results path at: